 For couples with one spouse who has federal loans and one who does not, things get more tricky.
 This is because most IDR plans will calculate payments based upon their combined income rather than just the borrower’s income.
 The good news is that the couple can file their taxes separately to secure a lower payment on some repayment plans.
 The bad news is that by filing separately, the tax bill in April can be more expensive.
 For some couples, it makes more sense to file jointly and live with the higher monthly payment because the debt will have to be paid in full.
 For others, filing separately to get lower payments might make sense if the student loan borrower is chasing after student loan forgiveness.

 How do I change Repayment Plans?

-Signing up for an Income-Driven Repayment plan will require completing an Income-Driven Plan Request with the Department of Education.
-The form takes just a few minutes to fill out and most borrowers are able to have the IRS send their most recent tax return information directly to the Department of Education, making the process fast and simple.
-Other borrowers may have to manually submit recent paystubs if they are not using a tax return.
+Borrowers can use the Department of Education website to submit an Income-Driven Plan Request.
+The form takes just a few minutes to fill out, and most borrowers can have the IRS send their most recent tax return information directly to the Department of Education, making the process fast and straightforward.
+Other borrowers may have to manually submit recent pay stubs if they are not using a tax return.

-IDR requests can take well over a month to be processed, so borrowers should not expect instant results on their request.
+IDR requests can take well over a month to be processed, so borrowers should not expect instant results on their application.

-In short, a forbearance or a deferment is a short-term solution to a long-term problem.
-They may be helpful in some limited circumstances, but most borrowers would be better served by putting a plan in place to eliminate their debt rather than just delaying payments.
+In short, forbearance or deferment is a short-term solution to a long-term problem.
+These options may be helpful in some limited circumstances.
+But, most borrowers are better off by putting a plan in place to eliminate their debt rather than just delaying payments.

 Refinancing with a Private Lender